How to use the DeskCycle

 - your toes are pointing upward.

 This is the wrong way to pedal the a mini exercise bike.
+If you pedal it this way, the bike will slide forward.

-Train Yourself at the Lower Resistances
+Train yourself at the lowest resistance

-Increase the Tension Gradually
+Increase the tension gradually

 When you pedal you should focus on keeping your upper body still.
 Only your legs should be moving.
+Keeping your head still makes it easier to focus on your work.
+One of the advantages that a bike has over a treadmill is that you can keep your head still.

-How far AWAY should the bike be?
+How far away should the bike be?

 Your knees should be bent about 25 degrees from fully-extended when the pedal is farthest away from you.

-How Tall should my Chair Be?
+How tall should my chair be?

 As long as you can reach the pedals your chair can be any height.